Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 **D3 is like a word processor that you use to write complete sentences: it helps you BUILD your webpage by constructing HTML, SVG, CSS, and even JavaScript elements dynamically from your data.**

-### Copy this HTML to a file called hello-d3.html
+### Copy this HTML to a file called hello-d3.html to get started

 Here's a basic boilerplate for a webpage that contains each of the 3 "ingredients."

 <script src="https://gist.github.com/Ryshackleton/e3182682c731b9e54028061ee30af6d9.js"></script>

-Notice that at the top of the page inside the `<head>` tag, we have already included the D3.js script (version 4).
-For now we'll use an externally hosted version of the library instead of copying it into a new file that we keep in our own directory.
+Notice that we have already included the D3.js script (version 4) at the top of the page inside the `<head>` tag.

 ```HTML
   <!--   using version 4-->